kw/pymex/README.md

     ans =
     [(<type 'str'>, 'spam'), (<class 'mltypes._builtins._numeric'>, 42), (<class 'mltypes._builtins.struct'>,
      <struct at 0x7f12c84b7fd0>), (<class 'mltypes.containers.Map'>, <containers.Map at 0x7f12c84ba738>)]

+Python objects tend to have a lot of attributes whose names begin with underscores.
+That's not valid in MATLAB, but we can do it anyway using MATLAB's dynamic field access syntax:

+    >> l = py.list(1,2,3)
+    l =
+    [1, 2, 3]
+    >> l.pop()           % normal attribute access
+    ans =
+    3
+    >> l.('__len__')()   % underscore attribute access
+    ans =
+    2

+This is ugly, but reinforces the idea that you probably shouldn't be accessing them.

 Python functions and expressions do not automatically convert outputs to MATLAB objects, even if they're just wrapped MATLAB